kubevela/kubevela.github.io/docs/quick-start.md

       ✅ scaler
 ```

-The application will become a `workflowSuspending` status, it means the workflow has finished the first two steps and waiting for manuel approval as the step specified.
+The application will become a `workflowSuspending` status, it means the workflow has finished the first two steps and waiting for manual approval as the step specified.

 * Access the application